Occupational / Physical Therapy Education and Career Guide

 - Private facilities that focus on pediatric care and development

 Usually, therapists work 40-hour weeks, with some jobs requiring travel to different therapy facilities or even patient homes.

-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, the median national annual salary for pediatric occupational therapists is $78,810.
+According to the U.S. Bureau of Labor Statistics’ 2019 Occupational Employment Statistics, the average national annual salary for pediatric occupational therapists is $86,210.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Certification and Training

 Typically, pediatric occupational therapists must hold a master’s degree from an accredited university and pass a national licensure exam in order to enter the field.
 Most master’s degree programs in pediatric occupational therapy take two years to complete and incorporate crucial hands-on training as part of the overall curriculum.